Credit Card Consolidation: How can you consolidate credit card debt?

 What to keep in mind

-You will get the best credit card only if you have a good credit score.
+- You will only qualify for the best debt consolidation loans with a good credit score.

-One reason debt consolidation for credit cards is good is because it doesn’t hurt your FICO score.
-With this plan, you’re paying the full amount at a low interest.
+One reason debt consolidation for credit cards is good is that it doesn’t hurt your FICO score.
+You’re paying the full amount at low interest with this plan.
 Hence, your FICO score doesn’t fall.

 However, if you take out a personal loan to consolidate credit card debt, your FICO score may drop initially.
-When you apply for a personal loan, it triggers a hard inquiry in your credit report, which hurts your FICO score.
-Once you take out the loan, you’re supposed to make monthly payments.
-If you can’t, then late payments are recorded on your credit report, which pulls down your FICO score.
+Applying for a personal loan triggers a hard inquiry in your credit report, hurting your FICO score.
+Once you take out the loan, you’re supposed to make monthly payments, and if you can’t, then late payments are recorded on your credit report, which pulls down your FICO score.

-The simplest way to use debt consolidation programs without affecting credit is to make payments on time.
+The simplest way to use debt consolidation programs without affecting credit is to make payments on timeBack To Index

 What to keep in mind